How to Pack

 Because books are heavy, be sure to use small cartons.
 Pack on edge, alternating bound edge to open edge.
 Pack books of same general size together.

-After removing the light bulb, wrap the base, harp, and bulb separately, in newsprint, (never use newspaper) and place together in a carton, filling spaces with crushed paper.
+After removing the light bulb, wrap the base, harp and bulb separately, in newsprint, (never use newspaper) and place together in a carton, filling spaces with crushed paper.
 Carefully wrap each shade in three or four sheets of fresh tissue paper, a pillowcase or large lightweight towel.
 More than one lamp or shade can be packed in a carton if properly protected.
-Large, Tiffany-style lamp shades and chandeliers should be crated by Stevens Worldwide Van Lines.
+Large, Tiffany-style lamp shades and chandeliers should be crated by American Way Van & Storage.

 Glass Table Tops, Marble Slabs, Mirrors, Paintings, etc.